What to consider when arranging a funeral or cremation in New Mexico

 Some funeral homes do adopt policies that insist upon embalming if a public viewing or service is being held with the deceased in repose.

 Can I conduct a home funeral in New Mexico?

 Conducting your own ‘home funeral’ is a very personal way of saying goodbye.
 It is perfectly legal in the majority of U.S. States, including New Mexico.
 A permit is required for authorization of a final disposition.
 A burial-transit permit must be issued by the state registrar or a local registrar when final disposition is being made by a person other than a funeral service practitioner or direct disposer [New Mexico Stature § 24-14-23].

 If you wish to bury your loved one at home on your own land and establish a family cemetery, you must first check with the county clerk about any local zoning.
 You would need to draw up a map of the property showing the burial ground and file it with the property deed.

 Purchasing a casket or grave marker in New Mexico

 You have the right to purchase your casket from elsewhere than the funeral home, and your funeral home MUST accept it without charging you any handling fee (this is federal law according to the FTC Funeral Rule).
 You can also build your own casket/coffin if you wish.
-Now that third-party casket retailers can offer discounted caskets, it has brought funeral home casket prices down somewhat.
+Now that third-party casket retailers can offer discounted caskets, it has somewhat reduced funeral home casket prices.
 A basic steel casket starts at around $1,195.